 Mwangura said some of the cargo on the Italian ship was headed for an ”important diplomatic mission” in Nairobi.

-“But we don’t know which one and whether this was known by the attackers,” he said.
+”But we don’t know which one and whether this was known by the attackers,” he said. ”The report of the attack only reached us this morning.

 Last week, pirates left a Japanese chemical tanker they had been holding since October after United States navy ships cornered them off north Somalia and helped negotiate an end to the stand-off. – Reuters